 - Card Freeze lets you freeze and unfreeze your card immediately from your mobile app at no cost

-- Options to choose your card art, including local universities!
+- Options to choose your card art

 - Allows teen to track spending habits and begin the conversation about budgeting

 - Parental alerts for low balances or transactions